-- Participation in the educational activities of the division, including teaching and mentoring medical students and assisting in the development and presentation of educational programs for faculty and staff.
+- Participation in the educational activities of the Division, including teaching and mentoring medical students.
+Assisting in the development and presentation of educational programs for house staff, faculty, and attending staff.

-- Doctoral degree - An M.D. degree is preferred, however we may consider applicants with a doctoral degree in a relevant area of study, which might include nursing, social sciences, humanities or law.
+- M.D. is preferred.
+We will consider applicants with a Doctoral or Master’s degree in a relevant area of study, which might include, nursing, bioethics, social work, chaplaincy, the humanities, social sciences and/or the law.

 - Exceptional ability to work collegially with a diverse professional and lay staff.

-- Two published or unpublished writing samples for which you were the sole or lead author
+- Two published or unpublished writing samples for which you were the sole, lead or senior author.

-- potential areas of interest for independent ethics scholarship
+- Potential areas of interest for independent bioethics scholarship.

-We will begin reviewing applications on November 15, 2016 and continue until the position is filled.
+We will begin reviewing applications on November 15, 2017, and continue until the positions are filled.

-This is a rare opportunity for a uniquely qualified individual to participate in the Ethics Program at this Ivy League medical college located on the Upper East Side of Manhattan.
-Our established program is home to five full-time, and 30 part-time and adjunct faculty, from a range of disciplines with nationally recognized expertise in numerous areas, including: neuroethics, research ethics, end-of-life decision-making, advance directives, clinical ethics consultation, ethics education, the ethics of molecular and reproductive medicine, and feminist ethics.
-Our high-volume ethics consultation service handles approximately 300 cases per year, serving both the NewYork-Presbyterian/Weill Cornell Medicine Hospital and NYP/Lower Manhattan Hospital.
-This setting, plus the collaboration with faculty at Houston Methodist Hospital and Baylor College of Medicine, offers a unique opportunity to interact with and benefit from a particularly large and diverse faculty and patient population.
+Directed by Joseph J. Fins, M.D., M.A.C.P., the fellowship is a rare opportunity for uniquely qualified individuals to participate in the Ethics program at this Ivy-League medical college located on the Upper East Side of Manhattan.
+Our established program is home to 5 full-time and 30 adjunct faculty from a range of disciplines with nationally recognized expertise in numerous areas including: neuroethics, research ethics, end-of-life decision-making, advance directives, clinical ethics consultation, ethics education, the ethics of molecular and reproductive medicine, and feminist ethics.
+Our high-volume ethics consultation service handles approximately 350 cases per year, serving both the NewYork-Presbyterian Hospital/Weill Cornell Medicine and NYP/Lower Manhattan Hospital.
+This setting, plus the collaboration with faculty at Houston Methodist Hospital and Baylor College of Medicine offers a unique opportunity to interact with and benefit from a particularly large and diverse faculty and patient population.